 Not all moments of motherhood are perfect.
-In fact, being a mom can be downright hard.
+Being a mom can be downright hard.
 Discover how to be a happy mom even in the toughest moments.

 “Does it get better?”

-It’s the question we all ask, whether we’re a first-time mom blown away by this new role, or even a seasoned mom facing different challenges.
+It’s the question we all ask, whether we’re first-time moms blown away by this new role, or even seasoned moms facing different challenges.

 We hear other moms who won’t stop swooning over their new babies, sleep-deprived and everything.
 Other friends seem to have “easy” babies who don’t give as much trouble as ours do.
 Meanwhile, we’re beyond exhausted.